ImagoXV/NanoASV/README.md

 ## Building from source

 Building from source is pretty long at the moment.
-The main time bottle neck is bwa-meme2 SILVA138.1 indexing step (~60min on my computer) It is way faster if you download the archive and build with Singularity.
+The main time bottle neck is bwa SILVA138.1 indexing step (~60min on 32Gb RAM PC) It is way faster if you download the archive and build with Singularity.
 However, the archive is pretty heavy.

 ## Data preparation